- Ghanzi, Botswana

 Next Step

 Learn more by attending an info session, meeting the professor, or contacting program coordinator.
 Info sessions will be held virtually with times and dated TBD.
-Prior info session recording at "info session link".
-Zoom links at "Events Calendar" link above.
+Check the "Information Session" link above.
 Email Sarah Survance at sarah.survance@austin.utexas.edu for more information.